Julie France vs. Victoria's Secret: The Shapewear Battle for Ultimate Tummy Sleekness!

 Well here I am, wearing my writing shapewear in my Brooklyn apartment, ready to share my thoughts about tummy compression.

 I am somewhat new to the wondrous world of shapewear, having always been too lazy to bother with what had seemed to me a fussy bunch of riding-up nylon and airway-reducing spandex.
-Not that I, like most women, wouldn’t welcome an instant inch or two off the right places.
-It just seemed the kind of item that would make me feel great as I walked out my door, and then slowly throughout the night, as I may or may not throw back a couple cocktails and downgrade into my comfort shoes, would become a massive drag.
+Not that I, like most women, wouldn't welcome an instant inch or two off the right places.
+It just seemed like the kind of item that would make me feel great as I walked out my door, and then slowly throughout the night, as I may or may not throw back a couple cocktails and downgrade into my comfort shoes, would become a massive drag.

 This might have to do with my single foray into shapewear about ten years ago.
-This was before Spanx was a household name and before celebrities would ever admit to being aided by a second skin on the red carpet–which now seems a populist point of pride to some of them.
-I was preparing for some semi formal event and ended up in the TJ Maxx intimates department trying to sort out an indistinguishable mess of giant stiff panties.
+This was before Spanx was a household name and before celebrities would ever admit to being aided by a second skin on the red carpet --- which now seems a populist point of pride to some of them.
+I was preparing for some semi-formal event and ended up in the TJ Maxx intimates department trying to sort out an indistinguishable mess of giant stiff panties.
 Some had picot elastic and little jaquard flowers across the fabric, which must have been borne of an effort to feminize these beasts, but really just made them look even more beastly.
 I did buy one, but upon wearing it realized it cut me off at the waist and leg opening, creating even more possibilites for muffin top than there would be without it.

 But shapewear has come a long way since then.
 It has become so ubiquitous that it seemed silly to let my own outdated impressions prevent me from benefitting from new technologies and improved designs.

-I thought I would put two brands head to head in a quest for tummy sleekness.
-From Victoria’s Secret, I bought The Embracer waist cincher thong.
+I thought I would put two brands head-to-head in a quest for tummy sleekness.
+From Victoria's Secret, I bought The Embracer waist cincher thong.
 Julie France sent me for review their Leger High Waist Boxer Shaper.
-I’m only reviewing one item from each company, but both companies have a whole range of shapewear pieces.
+I'm only reviewing one item from each company, but both companies have a whole range of shapewear pieces.